 The Maritime Speaker Series offers an assortment of monthly programs – from historical topics to current issues affecting the Great Lakes and the economy that relies on them.

-The Door County Medical Center Maritime Speaker Series programs are the first Thursday of each month, October through May, beginning at 7 pm.
-For the October-December presentations, speakers will present online.
+The Door County Medical Center Maritime Speaker Series programs are the first Thursday of each month, November through May, beginning at 7 pm.
+For the November-December presentations, speakers will present online.

 No costs to attend; in keeping with our in-person suggested donation of a non-perishable food item, we ask you to make a food donation to your local food pantry.